 \section{Photon sphere observables\\ in $f(R)$ gravity}

 Now we want to calculate the observables defined in the previous sections: the photon sphere radius $r_P$, the capture parameter $b_c$ and the photon sphere width $\delta_P$ in the context of $f(R)$ gravity.
-We will consider results from section \ref{f(r) exter} for black hole solutions in $f(R)$ gravity so we will consider the two cases: $a>0$ and $a<0$.\\
+We will consider results from Section \ref{f(r) exter} for black-hole solutions in $f(R)$ gravity so we will consider the two cases: $a>0$ and $a<0$.\\